moritonal/CodingWithTom/tutorials/Tutorial_DownloadData.md

 npm install -g localtunnel
 ```

-Then, open a new Terminal and run the following command
+Then, open a new Terminal and run the following command.
+Note that the port needs to be the same as the port as shown by parcel.

 ```javascript
 lt --port 1234